By Jason Barnette

 Abbeville – Population 5,014

-Since the town was established in 1764, Abbeville has remained historically insignificant with one notable exception: it’s the birthplace and final resting place for the Confederate government.
+With the town being established in 1764, Abbeville has since become known as the birthplace and final resting place for the Confederate government.
 Late in 1860, a meeting was held on “Secession Hill” to discuss South Carolina’s secession from the federal government – one month later, the plan was enacted.
 Then, in 1865, Confederate President Jefferson Davis met with his cabinet for the final time at a local home and conceded defeat in the Civil War.

 Visitors to the Burt-Stark Mansion can take a guided tour through the plantation house and learn about that pivotal meeting between Davis and his cabinet.
 Just a few blocks away, visitors can explore the impressive McGowan-Barksdale-Bundy House, an architectural gem of the town and home of the Abbeville County Historical Society.
 Built in 1888, the Queen Anne-style home features four floors – three of them open to the public.